L O A D I N G

 Exploring Permitted Development Rights

-- Detached and semi-detached house: Owners may add single-storey rear extensions or even two-storey extensions under permitted development rights.
+• Detached and semi-detached house: Owners may add single-storey rear or two-storey extensions under permitted development rights.

 Limitations of Building Without Planning Permission